What Is a Nurse Residency Program?

 Integration Phase

-After the transitional phase, nurse residents enter the integration phase.
-The integration phase is a nursing preceptorship that can last a few weeks to several months depending on the program.
-Nurses will work regular shifts ranging from 8-12 hours during the day, night, or a mix of both as decided by their employer.
+After the transitional phase, nurse residents enter the integration phase or a nursing preceptorship that can last a few weeks to several months, depending on the program.
+Nurses will work regular shifts ranging from 8-12 hours during the day, night, or a mix of both, as decided by their employer.

 How Do Nurse Residency Programs Work?

-Nurse residency programs do not need nursing accreditation at this time, so nursing residency programs have a lot of differences in length, content, structure, and outcomes.
+Nurse residency programs do not need nursing accreditation at this time, so nursing residency programs vary in length, content, structure, and outcomes.

 Pros and Cons of Nurse Residency Programs

 The pros of a nurse residency program include better outcomes for nurses and their patients in the long run because of the valuable experience nurses gain.
-In the short-term, nurse residency programs present factors, like going to school, that may not be for everyone.
+In the short term, nurse residency programs present factors, such as going to school, that may not be for everyone.

 What to Expect in a Nurse Residency Program